devvrat2311/gorillaType/README.md

 make
 ```

-3. Voila!
-Run the executable just created to get into the program.
+3. Run the executable just created to get into the program.

 ```bash
 ./gorillaType